 The Association of Private Universities “AUPRICA” was founded on November 6, 1990, in San Salvador, and since its inception, the association has produced a significant number of leaders throughout the Central American region.
 For convenience in the legal proceedings, the organization is legally registered in the Republic of Honduras.

-The Association intends to exercise its presence in the region, provided through institutional strengthening and promoting actions based on the pillars of Teaching, Research and University extension.
-Thus, the Association requires a new strategic projection, and set a course of action that responds to a vision, guided by the strategic and operational plan for the coming years.
+The Association intends to exercise its presence in the region, provided through institutional strengthening and promoting actions based on the pillars of Teaching, Research, and University extension.
+Thus, the Association requires a new strategic projection and set a course of action that responds to a vision, guided by the strategic and operational plan for the coming years.

-The universities are the leading institutions set up to (among other functions) to continually rethink diversification, to answer questions, and address new educational options that are consistent with the development of countries and the demands of the economy at the same time.
-This allows for the consolidation of the current position of the Association in the region in order to build a strategy to achieve its identity at all educational levels.
+The universities are the leading institutions set up to (among other functions) continually rethink diversification, answer questions, and address new educational options that are consistent with the development of countries and the demands of the economy at the same time.
+This allows for the consolidation of the current position of the Association in the region to build a strategy to achieve its identity at all educational levels.

 AUPRICA is an internationally recognized that supports the autonomy and interdependence of each of the member universities, and the common values are promoted in the development of each of them, for the benefit of cooperation between them, becoming a generating network of knowledge and to achieve various methodological research scientific knowledge.

-It is intended to develop shared visions of all associated Universities, build trust and flexibility in the exchange of research, science, experiments, and build up academically-oriented policy frameworks, educational and other institutional arrangements, and being able to respond to the challenges, scope and development of the region.
+It is intended to develop shared visions of all Associated Universities, build trust and flexibility in the exchange of research, science, experiments, and build up academically-oriented policy frameworks, educational and other institutional arrangements, promoting innovation for growth across Central and Latin America, and being able to respond to the challenges, scope, and development of the region.

-AUPRICA, based on the strengths achieved over the years, articulates and leads, together with other actors and cross-border organizations, the impact on multiple projects and programs that contribute to common interrelation positioning of each of the universities at regional level.
+AUPRICA, based on the strengths achieved over the years, articulates and leads, together with other actors and cross-border organizations, the impact on multiple projects and programs that contribute to the common interrelation positioning of each of the universities at the regional level.